jonnyns/sosi_files_importer/README.md

 ![Demo import 1](/images/Importing_1.png)

 The importer will then open a file selection dialog expecting a .txt file with a Reference coordinate specification.
 This coordinate is provided to map the SOSI file 3D data to a region near the Blender coordinate origin.
 Remember that SOSI data can be located thousands of kilometers away from the origin, a situation Blender - as well as other 3D applications - is not meant to handle.
-Please observe that Blender has a Clip-end setting to cut off geometry which is located further from the origin than specified by this setting.
+Please observe that Blender has a *clip-end* setting to cut off geometry which is located further from the origin than specified by this setting.

 Thereafter the user is asked for one or more SOSI files.
 Multiple files can be selected in the dialog.